Prominent German TV director who faced rape claim dies at 82 - NewsBreak

 Prominent German TV director who faced rape claim dies at 82

-BERLIN -- Dieter Wedel, one of Germany's best-known TV directors and scriptwriters, has died, a court that was considering a case in which he was accused of sexual assault said Wednesday.
+BERLIN (AP) — Dieter Wedel, one of Germany’s best-known TV directors and scriptwriters, has died, a court that was considering a case in which he was accused of sexual assault said Wednesday.
 He was 82.

 The Munich state court said that Wedel died in Hamburg on July 13, German news agency dpa reported.
 The court had been expected to announce Wednesday whether a case in which he was charged with raping an aspiring actress at a Munich hotel in 1996 would go to trial.